diegopacheco/dynomite-docker/README.md

 # dynomite-docker

 Simple Docker Image for Dynomite.
+Dynomite-docker provides utilitys to create clusters, get seeds, test cluster health and replication via DCC.

 ## Linux: How to use it?
 1. Download and instal Java 8
 2. Download and install Docker.
 3. Bake docker images $ ./dynomite-docker.sh bake
-3. Create the Dynomite clusters $ ./dynomite-docker.sh run 0.5.7
+3. Create the Dynomite clusters $ ./dynomite-docker.sh run 0.5.8

 ## Windows/Mac: How to use it?